SOUL (Sustaining Our Urban Landscape) is dedicated to driving a resilient and equitable New Orleans through improving its water systems.

 Jennifer Carter-Roberts is a leader in water quality planning with expertise in research, environmental monitoring and assessment, and community outreach and engagement with water resources.
 Jennifer holds a BS in Ecology and a MS in Earth & Environmental Sciences, is a Water Environment Federation Leadership Fellow and serves on the Louisiana Environmental Education Commission.
 Jennifer specializes in stormwater management, watershed planning, community engagement, vegetative restoration, nonpoint source pollution prevention and monitoring.
 Jennifer’s currently employed as a Sr. City Planner at the Sewerage and Water Board of New Orleans.

-Stosh Kozlowski is currently serving as the Senior City Planner at the City of New Orleans, where he is active with the City Planning Commission’s transportation division.
-Formally, he was a Senior Urban Planner with the City of Atlanta’s Transportation Division.
-He has years of experience working with diverse communities throughout the south, focused on the advancement of comfortable, safe and effective multi-modal transportation networks.
-His expertise includes the development of complete streets, innovative bicycle infrastructure, pedestrian safety, transit-oriented development and transportation planning.
+Stosh Kozlowski is currently serving as the Principal Transportation Planner with Transdev in service to the Regional Transit Authority.
+Formally, he was a Senior City Planner with the City of New Orleans, City Planning Commission Transportation Division.
+He has years of experience working with diverse communities throughout the South, focused on the advancement of comfortable, safe and effective multi-modal transportation networks.
+His expertise includes the development of complete streets, pedestrian safety, transit-oriented development and transportation planning.
 Before pursuing his career in Urban Planning, Stosh worked in the New York City film industry as a Location Scout and Location Manager.
-He holds a Master of Public Administration from Georgia State University and resides in New Orleans with his wife, Meredith, and daughter, Pia.
+He holds a Master of Public Policy from Georgia State University and resides in New Orleans with his wife, Meredith, and daughter, Pia.

 Emily K. Leitzinger

 Emily K. Leitzinger, originally from the Shenandoah Valley in Virginia, has lived in New Orleans for the last 8 years with her husband, Mike.
-She is the Director of Development for the ALS Association, LA/MS Chapter, and has dedicated her professional career to serving others and making a difference in the community.
-As current President of the Mid-City Neighborhood Organization, Immediate Past President and chartering member of The Rotary Club of Mid-City, and recent graduate of the Bryan Bell Leadership Forum, Emily strives to bring people together from an array of networks.
+She is the Senior Director for the Cystic Fibrosis Foundation, and has dedicated her professional career to serving others and making a difference in the community.
+As current President of the Mid-City Neighborhood Organization, Immediate Past President and chartering member of The Rotary Club of Mid-City, and recent graduate of the Bryan Bell Metropolitan Leadership Forum, Emily strives to bring people together from an array of networks.
 Emily brings with her years of fundraising and events experience and loves getting her hands dirty!
 In her spare time, Emily enjoys parading down the streets with The Muff-A-Lottas Dance Troupe, and watching LSU and the Saints!

 Danny McElmurray, PLA, is a licensed landscape architect and urban planner whose professional work includes a wide range of planning and landscape architectural projects across the Gulf Coast as well as the southeastern and western United States.
 A graduate of two top-rated post-baccalaureate programs, Clemson University’s Department of City and Regional Planning and Louisiana State University’s School of Landscape Architecture, he spent the first six years of his career working at the regional and local levels in planning.
 Following graduation from LSU, he spent the next four years honing his landscape design and construction skills throughout New Orleans and coastal Mississippi; prior to Hurricane Katrina, Danny and his partner of 19 years moved to Las Vegas to enjoy seven years in the sparse beauty of the Mojave Desert.
 In 2011, they relocated back to New Orleans, where Danny first worked in the Capital Projects Administration before joining the Planning & Design team at the City of New Orleans Department of Parks & Parkways.
 Danny is an avid traveler, costume maker, and advocate for all things New Orleans.